What is Cultural Literacy?

 The Literacy Company offers a selection of free online cultural literacy tests.
-These are interesting and possibly useful, but you’d probably have more fun (and thus remember more) playing board games such as Jeopardy or Trivial Pursuit.
+These are entertaining, but necessarily limited.
+You’d probably have more fun (and thus remember more) playing board games such as Jeopardy or Trivial Pursuit.

 The term “Western culture” is used very broadly to refer to a heritage of social norms, ethical values, traditional customs, religious beliefs, political systems, and specific artifacts and technologies.
 Specifically, Western culture may imply:

-- A Biblical-Christian cultural influence in spiritual thinking, customs and either ethic or moral traditions, around Post-Classical Era.
+- A Biblical-Christian cultural influence in spiritual thinking, customs and either ethical or moral traditions, around Post-Classical Era.

-- Western European cultural influences concerning artistic, musical, folkloric, ethic and oral traditions, whose themes have been further developed by Romanticism.
+- Western European cultural influences concerning artistic, musical, folkloric, ethical and moral traditions, whose themes have been further developed by Romanticism.